reflectoring/reflectoring.github.io/_posts/2021-11-29-java-release-notes.md

 A lot has changed in Java from its beginnings in 1995 until today.
 Java 8 was a revolutionary release that put Java back on the pedestal of the best programming languages.

 We will go through most of the changes in the Java language that happened from Java 8 in 2014 until today.
 We will try to be as brief as possible on every feature.
-The intention is to have __a single point__ for reading through most of the features between Java 8 and Java 17 inclusively.
+The intention is to have **a reference for all features between Java 8 and Java 17 inclusively**.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/core-java/versions" %}